-Life, bikes, and the pursuit of happiness The service tech program bringing experience and opportunity to kids who need it most
+Life, bikes and the pursuit of happiness The service tech programme bringing experience and opportunity to kids who need it most

 In the summer of 2020, Tati Koufopanteli attended a Bike Rides for Black Lives event in Brooklyn, NY and was moved to tears.

 Tati left the event feeling inspired and immediately searched for ways to get involved.
-She reached out to Erica Ford, founder of LIFE Camp, Inc., a South Jamaica Queens-based violence prevention and intervention organization that had a hand in organizing the ride.
+She reached out to Erica Ford, founder of LIFE Camp, Inc., a South Jamaica Queens-based violence prevention and intervention organisation that had a hand in organising the ride.

-Tati and her coworkers created a 9-week curriculum to teach youth how to assemble and repair bikes.
-The course involves attending classes at the shop, doing homework, and public speaking.
+Tati and her colleagues created a 9-week curriculum to teach youth how to assemble and repair bikes.
+The course involves attending classes at the shop, doing homework and public speaking.

-But Tati is also intimately familiar with the complexities that can thwart kids in underserved communities from attending a program like this.
+But Tati is also intimately familiar with the complexities that can thwart kids in underserved communities from attending a programme like this.

-Tati assembled a team of employees from other Trek NYC shops who became mentors to the students in the bike service program.
+Tati assembled a team of employees from other Trek NYC shops who became mentors to the students in the bike service programme.
 Each instructor had a student they were directly responsible for.
-They checked in with their mentee throughout the week, made house calls, held them accountable for attendance and classwork, and—most importantly—they let the kids know they would always be there for them.
+They checked in with their mentee throughout the week, made house calls, held them accountable for attendance and classwork, and – most importantly – they let the kids know they would always be there for them.

 For most of the students, this was their first introduction to cycling, another thing Tati could relate to.
 She has only been in the cycling industry for a little over a year and is struck by how transformative it has been.

 ‘I loved riding as a kid, but I didn’t fully recognise the magnitude of it until recently,’ Tati says.
 ‘It helps release some of my anxiety.
 I really enjoy the feeling of freedom that comes with riding a bike.’